Our Board Members

 Town of Residence: Brattleboro, VT

 Geoff is Emeritus Chief of Addiction Services at the Brattleboro Retreat; Founder of Meetinghouse Solutions, LLC; and a Distinguished Fellow of the American Society of Addiction Medicine.
 Since the 1970s, his career has centered on the treatment and prevention of harmful substance use and addiction.
 As speaker and writer, Dr. Kane helps professionals and the public better understand scientific and human aspects of substance use disorders, resilience, and recovery.
+He is author of Inner-City Alcoholism and The Two Pillars of Recovery® Workbook and host of the podcast “Beyond The Two Pillars of Recovery.”
 Geoff joined the board in 2018.

 Eric Bergin, he/him/his